lyndskg/GraphQL-Requests-Lib/README.md

 We welcome contributions from the community to help improve `graphQLOL` and make it even better.

+- Contribute: Encourage developers to actively participate by submitting pull requests, identifying bugs, and suggesting enhancements via GitHub.
+- Donate: Highlight how donations will bolster continuous development, long-term maintenance, and the potential expansion of the library's scope.

 <p align="right">(<a href="#graph">back to top</a>)</p>